Cal Poly Humboldt

 Meenal Rana, PhD

-Associate Professor, Child Development
+Professor, Child Development

 Advisor, Child Development Association (RSO)